Sam-Metz/Coursera_Case_Study/README.md

     *  All pages except for the department pages have a slicer.
 For the supervisor pages, the slicer filters by manager.
 For the agent pages, the slicer filters by agent.
     *  ![Sup_Slicer](Assets/Manager_Slicer.png)
 *  I created measures using DAX
-    *  This dashboard tracks a total of 9 sales KPI's, but, for purposes of this portfolio, I will share my process from data to visualization using only conversion as a focal point.
+    *  This dashboard tracks a total of 9 sales KPI's, but, for purposes of this portfolio, I will share my measure creation process using only conversion as a focal point.
     *  _Agent Orders Measure_ (Redacted column name is the name of the orders column):
     *  ![Orders_Measure](Assets/Orders_Measure.png)
     *  _Agent Calls Measure_
     *  ![Agent_Calls](Assets/Agent_Calls.png)
     *  _Agent Conversion Measure_:
     *  ![Agent_Conversion](Assets/Agent_Conversion.png)
-*  I set up a bookmark navigator (outline in green).
+*  I set up a bookmark navigator (outlined in green).
 Each button within the bookmark navigator selects a different KPI and reveals that KPI's chart for the agent selected in the slicer.
-I designed the line charts for each KPI by dragging the measure (agent conversion) to the y-axis and the date to the x-axis (outline in red).
-Power BI automatically recognized the date heirarchy which allows me to change the time perspective as needed
+I designed the line charts for each KPI by dragging the measure to the y-axis and the date to the x-axis (outlined in red).
+Power BI automatically recognized the date heirarchy which allows me to change the time perspective as needed:
     *  ![Trend_Chart](Assets/Trend_Chart_2.png)
 *  I tailored my selection settings with the following steps:
     * Group the bookmarks by page (outlined in green)